 |Heather Cahan, MD Private Pediatrics/Neonatology|

-Applicants need to be prepared to electronically submit in .doc or .pdf format:
+Applicants must attach the following materials to the form in .doc or .pdf format:

-Track 3 leads to a Master of Science in Clinical Research graduate degree.
-The program is designed to train fellows and faculty to:
+The MSCR Program, leading to a Master of Science in Clinical Research graduate degree, is designed to train fellows and faculty to:

-The program takes two years to complete for full-time (minimum 70%) participants.
-STAR fellows are expected to take three years so they may submit manuscripts and apply for a K23 and transition to a faculty position.
-Faculty with clinical duties may take three years or more.
+The program takes two years (one year for UCLA medical students) to complete for full-time (minimum 70%) participants.
+STAR fellows may take up to three years so they may submit manuscripts, apply for funding (NIH, foundations, etc.), and transition to a faculty position.

-Applications are accepted Feb 1 to May 15 for the next academic year that begins in Sept/Oct (Fall Quarter).
+Applications are accepted December 1 to May 15 for the academic year beginning in Sept/Oct (Fall Quarter).

 Students must complete a minimum of 48 units, including: